By Claudia Pollak, Esq., Updated October 19, 2020

 Basics of Filing for Tax-Exemption

 Once complete, the forms and a copy of the articles of incorporation and several other documents must be filed with the IRS for consideration.
-These include a statement about the organization’s mission and purposes, and a copy of conflict of interest policies as well as the bylaws, trust agreement or other applicable governing instrument.
-Once tax-exempt status is obtained, charitable organizations enjoy a shelter from income, property, and various other taxes.
+These include a statement about the organization’s mission and purposes, and a copy of the conflict of interest policies as well as the bylaws, trust agreement, or another applicable governing instrument.
+Once the tax-exempt status is obtained, charitable organizations enjoy shelter from income, property, and various other taxes.
 Additionally, the organization’s benefactors enjoy a tax deduction for their donations to the charity.

 If you are a new or existing charitable organization and would like to discuss your options in obtaining tax-exempt status, please do not hesitate to contact Westchester County business law attorney Claudia Pollak today at (914) 908-6220.